Keto pulled pork Afelia

 - 2 tsp 2 tsp dried thyme

 - 2 tbsp 2 tbsp coriander seed, crushed

 - 2 tsp 2 tsp ground black pepper

 - 2 (8 oz.)
 2 (220 g) red onionred onions

 - 1 tbsp 1 tbsp salt

 - Peel and slice the red onions into thin wedges.
 Cut the garlic cloves in half.
-Mix all the ingredients for the marinade.
-Place a large freezer bag inside a larger freezer bag, and add half the onion mix to the bag.
+Mix the onion and garlic together in a sealable Tupperware dish.

 - Rinse the pork collar, dry it well, and rub it all over with salt.
-Place the collar in the freezer bag and pour the marinade over it.
+Place the pork in the freezer bag and pour the marinade over it.
 Press out all air from the bag, seal the bag shut, and place it in a bowl.
-Leave the bowl in the refrigerator for at least 12 hours, preferably longer.
+Leave the bowl in the refrigerator for at least 12 hours.

 - Preheat the oven to 260°F (125°C).